-At the time, the Angolan legal UCI framework is in the consolidation stage, considering that the legal documents at issue have been recently enacted.
+At the time of writing, the Angolan legal UCI framework is in the consolidation stage, considering that the legal documents at issue have been recently enacted.

-Nevertheless, depending on the economic environment and political options in the upcoming years, it may be necessary to update certain aspects of the Angolan legislation in light of the developments and international experience, namely those stemming from the AIFMD implementation in EU Member States and new approaches adopted in the international AIF market.
+Nevertheless, depending on the economic environment and political circumstances in the upcoming years, it may be necessary to update certain aspects of the Angolan legislation in light of developments and international experience, namely those stemming from the Alternative Investment Fund Managers Directive's implementation in EU Member States and new approaches adopted in the international AIF market.

-Pedro Simões Coelho
+Pedro Simões Coelho VdA Vieira de Almeida

-Vieira de Almeida & Associados, Sociedade de Advogados, SP RL Av.
+Av.
 Duarte Pacheco, 26 1070-110 Lisbon Portugal